What do you think of when you think of snakes?

 Do Snakes Have A Pelvis?

-They don’t have pelvises, but it’s interesting to note that some snake species do still have an outline of where the pubis used to be.
+They may not have pelvises, but it’s interesting to note that some snake species do still have an outline of where the pubis used to be.

 Boas and pythons are good examples.
 This gives them a somewhat narrow appearance at the pelvis and pectoral area.
 The long but thin Amazon Tree Boa size is a good example.